-Gathering data into a single central location makes it easier for an organisation to understand trends, and spot patterns.
+Gathering data into a single central location makes it easier for an organisation to understand trends and spot patterns.
 As well as gain useful business intelligent insights.

 Benefits of Data Consolidation through Integration

 Using data consolidation through integration can provide numerous benefits to an organisation.
 The process can bridge the gap and bust open data silos.
-This utilises the data for business intelligent needs.
+This utilises the data for business intelligence needs.
 These could be for data analysis, and data quality.

 The process can also organise large amounts of data into appropriate categories based on the business intelligence need.
 Then provide a unified view.
-Data consolidation through integration can turn the raw data into useful insights, improve efficiency and the validity of the data.
+Data consolidation through integration can turn the raw data into useful insights, and improve efficiency and the validity of the data.